meilisearch/engine-team/resources/prototypes.md

 These make us iterate fast before stabilizing it for the current release.

-> ⚠️ Prototypea are NOT [experimental features](./experimental-features.md).
+> ⚠️ Prototypes are NOT [experimental features](./experimental-features.md).
 All experimental features are thoroughly tested before release and follow the same quality standards as other features.
 This is not the case with prototypes which are the equivalent of a first draft of a new feature.

 ## How to publish a prototype?